 - Allows you to save the game whenever you want.

 - Use cheat codes to make the experience fun.

 - Might not run well on the really old hardware.

 Higan GBA Emulator is another great emulator that lets you play GBA games on PC.
 The emulator in nature is simplistic to its core, allowing it to run on almost all the hardware you throw at it.

 The ease of use allows the user to control the emulator however they want.
-Apart from having support for just GBA games, Higan GBA Emulator also supports emulation for Famicom, Super Famicom, and Gamboy Colour, Sega Master System, Mega Drive and even Game Gear.
+Apart from having support for just GBA games, Higan GBA Emulator also supports emulation for Famicom, Super Famicom, and Gameboy Colour, Sega Master System, Mega Drive, and even Game Gear.

 - Supports emulation for multiple console types.

 - Can be set up in a matter of few seconds.